spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/5-data-flow-composed-task.md

 We see that three task definitions were created when we created the ct-statement.

 - ct-statement: This definition represents the composed task runner that will execute the tasks in the composed task graph.
-- ct-statement-billsetuptask: This definition represents the billsetuptask app that will be executed.
+- ct-statement-billsetuptask: This definition represents the `billsetuptask` app that will be executed.
-- ct-statement-billrun: This definition represents the billrun app that will be executed.
+- ct-statement-billrun: This definition represents the `billrun` app that will be executed.

 Now we will launch the ct-statement by pressing the `play` button (that's the middle icon that looks like an arrow head pointing right).
-This will take you to a form where you can add command line arguments and deployment parameters, but we don't need any for this composed task.
+This will take you to a from where you can add command line arguments and deployment parameters, but we don't need any for this composed task.
 Press `Launch the task` and stand back!
 ![Launch the task](images/SCDF-launch-composed-task.png)